 Science says that women like sex.
 That their libido is often on parallel with men's, and that especially for young and older women, sex is something they highly value.
 Yet, many women find this assertion itself baffling, as their own body has little want or need for sex.

 The 5th grade is when I learn that girlhood is a battlefield.
+Most girls learned it before then, but I'd always been immature.
+I'd always been oblivious to the social scheming and plots around me.

 Rejection is an ordinary part of life.
 And, while there may be some added emotional sting to the rejection that comes with creative pursuits, it is still no different than the rejection that greets us every day.
 I am practiced at rejection.
 I like to mention to people who think that they will work at a library that I got hired on my 98th application.
 I have submitted poetry to literary journals every week for almost two years now.
 I went through a list of over 150 agents when I was first pitching my first novel.
 Rejection is something that I have a lot of practice at.